Carlos Grant Klinger1

 Last Edited=16 Feb 2023

 Marion Thurston Long was born on 17 February 1925, Hickory Corners, Northumberland County, PA, on Long Family Homestead.2 She was the daughter of Max Adam Long and Rhoda Alaura Thurston.
-Marion Thurston Long married Carlos Grant Klinger, son of Guy Edwin Klinger and Helen Lorene Lemon, on 2 January 1947, North Avenue Methodist Church, Baltimore, MD.3 As of 2 January 1947,her married name was Klinger.
-A newspaper article carried the following report of Carlos and Marion's wedding:
+Marion Thurston Long married Carlos Grant Klinger, son of Guy Edwin Klinger and Helen Lorene Lemon, on 2 January 1947, North Avenue Methodist Church, Baltimore, MD.3 A newspaper article carried the following report of Carlos and Marion's wedding:

 Marion Long Bride Of Carlos Klinger